top of page

 Morning Weekly Group and Evening Monthly Group

 Women at the Well welcomes women of all ages and stages to join us!
 The two groups have a different format, time, and content.
 The weekly group meets Wednesday mornings from 9:15-10:30am and uses a particular book chosen each semester as a guide for shared conversation, reflections, and prayer.
 The monthly group meets on the fourth Thursday of each month at 6:00pm (sometimes the third Thursday to avoid holidays) and uses a podcast as the basis for discussion on various topics.
-Both groups are wonderful opportunities for women to get to know each other as we discuss the intersection of culture and faith and our own spiritual journeys.
+Both groups are wonderful opportunities for women to get to know each other as we discuss the intersection of culture and faith and our own spiritual journeys. **Fall Semester of the morning group begins September 11; Fall Semester of the evening group begins Sept.
+19**

 If you would like to be added to the email list, let Debbie Kirk know dkirk@hmpc.org.